Fort Presque Isle

-Fort Presque Isle (also Fort de la Presqu'île) was a fort built by French soldiers in summer 1753 along Presque Isle Bay at present-day Erie, Pennsylvania, to protect the northern terminus of the Venango Path.
+Fort Presque Isle (also Fort de la Presqu'île) was a fort built by French soldiers in summer 1753 along Presque Isle Bay in present-day Erie, Pennsylvania, to protect the northern terminus of the Venango Path.
 It was the first of the French posts built in the Ohio Country, and was part of a line that included Fort Le Boeuf, Fort Machault, and Fort Duquesne.

 History

 The fort was built as part of the French military occupation of the Ohio Country; rival claims to the area by the British led to the French and Indian War.
 After the 1759 British victory at the Battle of Fort Niagara, the French burned the fort and retreated from the area.
 There is a marker at E Front St and Parade Street commemorating the site, which was located amongst the houses in the southeast corner of E Front and Parade.

 The British built a new Fort Presque Isle, which was captured by American Indians during Pontiac's Rebellion.
 On June 19, 1763, the fort was surrounded by about 250 Ottawas, Ojibwas, Wyandots, and Senecas.
 After holding out for two days, the garrison of approximately sixty men surrendered on the condition that they could return to Fort Pitt.
 Most were instead killed after emerging from the fort.